 Along with conditions like heart disease and obesity, diabetes is one of the most common health concerns in the world.
 As a physical disorder that effects how your body converts food into energy, this collection of diseases comes with a variety of harmful changes to your system.
 Because of this, knowing a bit more about this condition and what to be on the lookout for can be greatly beneficial to you.
 Not only can this knowledge help you identify when you’re at risk, but it can also provide you with a bit of advice for managing your symptoms.
-Here are some key things you need to know about diabetes and what these facts could mean for you and your lifestyle.
+Here is what you need to know about diabetes and what these facts could mean for you and your lifestyle.

 It’s a Chronic Condition